ColinHayes985/XTBC-Chrismess/README.md

 ###Bonus Credit

-*Add delete button to each list ite that will remove it from the list...
+*Add delete button to each list item that will remove it from the list...

 ###Super Mega Bonus Credit
 *and the array